Last Updated on April 22, 2021 by Helga Dosa

-The Fall is the season of grapes and wine: it is for this reason that this beautiful piece by Cookie Curci seems so apt to define the atmosphere of the Fall, as well as giving us some interesting info about all the goodness that can be found in a glass of red.
-Benefits and tradition in that glass of red wine, Cookie says, and she is right: no one can tell you better than our elders how good and healthy having that glass with your meal is, and for how long such quintessentially Italian habit has been going on.
-Read on, and enjoy, maybe with a glass of delicious Italian!
+The Fall is the season of grapes and wine: it is for this reason that this beautiful piece by Cookie Curci seems so apt to define the atmosphere of the Fall, as well as giving us some interesting info about all the goodness that can be found in a glass of red wine.
+Benefits of drinking red wine, Cookie says, and she is right: no one can tell you better than our elders how good and healthy having that glass with your meal is, and for how long such quintessentially Italian habit has been going on.
+Read on, and enjoy, maybe with a glass of delicious Italian red wine!

 As we raised our glasses high, grandpa’s words sang out over the dining table, “Salute per chinto anno,” his deep, rich voice as hardy and pure as the red wine he held in his glass.

 “Good luck, for a hundred years,” his dinner guests echoed back.
 I remember how my grandfather’s face beamed with pride at these joyous occasions and how our meal never began until each family member had repeated the traditional dinner toast and sipped from our small glasses of red wine.

 The wine was always a part of our family’s holiday meal.
 And, like most Italian-American kids, I was introduced to its flavor, as well as its medicinal benefits, at an early age.
 As each family milestone occurred – baptisms, first holy communions, confirmations, birthdays, graduations, and marriages –another bottle of my grandpa’s homemade red wine was uncorked.
 Bottles were also poured on Sundays, holy days of obligation, and all national holidays: there was always cause for celebration in my grandfather’s house.